teamforus/docs.forus.io/readme.md

 Hey there 👋🏻

 You're a bit early..
 A lot of what you'll read here will be subject to change.

-Feel free to contribute with a pull request or share questions and remarks as issues.
+Would you like to contribute?
+Please read the [contribution manual](https://docs.forus.io/en/knowledge-base/contributing/contribution-manual/).